 Figure 5.6: Enrichment of PsA DOCs for the FANTOM5 eRNA dataset.
 Robust enhancers have been defined as those detected at the genome-wide significant level in at least one primary cell type or tissue.
 Permissive enhancers are all detected eRNAs but not passing genome-wide filtering criteria (Andersson et al. 2014).
 Robust enhancers represent a subset of the permissive enhancers.
 Significance is considered for FDR<0.01.

-From the differential analysis between SF and PB, a number of DARs were overlapping a gene body (Table 5.4).
+From the differential analysis between synovial fluid and peripheral blood, a number of DARs were overlapping a gene body (Table 5.4).
 Interestingly, the majority were located within introns instead of untranslated regions (UTRs) annotated as weak or strong enhancers according to the cell type specific chromatin segmentation map previously illustrated.